coding-madi/Titan/documentation/tasks.md

 -   [ ] Metadata should be field extractable, and no incur full serialization.
 (Flatbuf allows for primitive types to be de-serialized without reading entire payload)
 -   [ ] Need some paddings in the WAL buffer for SIMD accelerations.
 -   [ ] Need some padding in the headers for future explansions.
--   [ ] Need schema evolution options for the Metadata
+-   [ ] Need Schema evolution options for the Metadata
 -   [ ] Need validation scripts for checking block health and checksums for troubleshootings.